-Buffer Calculations (HL) (DP IB Chemistry)
+Buffer Calculations (HL) (DP IB Chemistry): Revision Note

-Buffer Calculations
+Buffer calculations

-The pH of a buffer solution can be calculated using:
+The pH of a buffer depends on:

-The Ka of the weak acid
+The pKa (or pKb) of the weak acid (or base)

 To determine the pH, the concentration of hydrogen ions is needed which can be found using the equilibrium expression: